LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

 * Write acquisition dates to shape file or extract data from Brandenburg's geoportal:
   * Specify the parameters at the start of the program workflow in "Acqui_date_to_shape.py" / "Brandenburg_saveraster.py"
   * Run "Acqui_date_to_shape.py" / "Brandenburg_saveraster.py"

+## Extraction of TIFF from hard drive
+1. Extract data for one specific area and year from a hard drive with historic aerial images of Germany with copy_hist_dops.py.
+You can modify the example at the bottom of the file to your specific needs. (hist_process_specific_acquisition_year.py basically does the same, it just doesn't search multiple input folders but just one)
+2. Process the files in the target folder with merge_historic_tifs.py (Example call at the bottom of the script).
+Includes merging and reprojecting to a single file of the target coordinate system.

+## Extraction of LMDB from hard drive
+* If you want to save the output in lmdb format, follow the example at the bottom of tif_to_lmdb.py
+* * If you are missing the all_ids_file, follow the example at the bottom of the create_key_parquet.py script.

 ## Help / Known Issues